NaveedNaseem84/PP2---RPSLS/README.md

 # Rock, paper, scissors, lizard, or Spock (RPSLS) In JavaScript.
-RPSLS is an interactive website aimed to provide users of all ages with a seamless experience whilst playing rock, paper, scissors - extended to included lizard and spock poses.
+RPSLS is an interactive JavaScript website aimed to provide users of all ages with a seamless experience whilst playing rock, paper, scissors - extended to included lizard and spock poses.

 The intended purpose is to provide a clean take on the all-time classic game, providing a layout that is easy to use and navigate with an option to view the rules on demand.
 Potential uses for the site can be a quick 5-minute break away from the normal day or played on a device and time suited to the user.